phuocqt/phuocqt/README.md

 - Understanding Japanese at a basic level.
 - Ability to learn and apply new technology quickly.

-Skills: REACT / JS / HTML / CSS / TYPESCRIPT / NEXTJS / NODEJS / Docker
+Skills: REACT / JS / HTML / CSS / TYPESCRIPT / NEXTJS / NODEJS / DOCKER